International E-road network: Exceptions

 In the first established and approved version, the road numbers were well ordered.
 Since then a number of exceptions to this principle have been allowed.

 Two Class-A roads, E6 and E4 were originally scheduled to be renamed into E47 and E55, respectively.
 However, since Sweden and Norway have integrated the E-roads into their national networks, signposted as E6 and E4 throughout, a decision was made to keep the pre-1992 numbers for the roads in those two countries.
 These exceptions were granted because of the excessive expense connected with re-signing not only the long routes themselves, but also the associated road network in the area.
 The new numbers are, however, used from Denmark and southward, though, as do other European routes within Scandinavia.
-These two roads are the most conspicuous exceptions to the rule that even numbers signify west-to-east E-roads.
+These two roads are the most conspicuous exceptions to the rule that even numbers signify west–east E-roads.